daronphang/programming-resources/_javascript/testing-frameworks/_testing.md

 ### Tools

-Use Jest for running tests and asserting results, and React Testing Library for simulating/rendering React app/components.
-Both are setup when using "create-react-app".
+Use Jest for running tests and asserting results.

 Tests are not executed in browser but in Jest environment and hence, do not need to import expect() or describe() as they are already available globally in Jest environment.